creusot-rs/creusot/CONTRIBUTING.md

 When contributing or updating tests, we ask that you minimize avoidable warnings, in particular, top-level declarations should be marked public, and unused arguments removed or replaced by wildcards.
 The warnings and errors of each test are recorded in an accompanying `stderr` file if any were present.

-The `ui` test also runs the Creusot translation on `creusot-contracts`.
+The `ui` test also runs the Creusot translation on `creusot-std`.
-The result is located at `tests/creusot-contracts/creusot-contracts.coma`.
+The result is located at `tests/creusot-std/creusot-std.coma`.
-To run the translation only on `creusot-contracts`, use a pattern that matches nothing, like `cargo test --test ui qq`
+To run the translation only on `creusot-std`, use a pattern that matches nothing, like `cargo test --test ui qq`

 # 3. Verifying proofs